-Press and release one time to initiate vehicle locator.
+➤: Press and release one time to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.
-Press and hold ≯ for at least three seconds to sound the panic alarm.
-The horn sounds and the turn signals flash for 30 seconds, or until ≯ is pressed again or the vehicle is started.
+Press and hold ➤ for three seconds to sound the panic alarm.
+The horn sounds and the turn signal lamps flash for 30 seconds, or until pressed again or the vehicle is started.